• Home

 Easy ferrata on the way up.

-Rock layers are simply incredible, I have never seen anything similar.
-They look like folded blankets, see the picture:
+The rock layers are remarkable; I have never seen anything similar.
+They look like folded blankets, as shown in the picture.

 Incredible rock layers below the summit.